 Blending Suggestions: Add drop by drop to your blends until the desired effect is achieved.

-Safety Considerations: None known.
+Safety Considerations: No known.
 Dilute before using.
 A patch test should be performed before use for those with sensitive skin.